 In-depth study with Lesley faculty in the classroom and abroad.

-From our award-winning program in Guyana to individual courses, Lesley faculty offer students the opportunity to visit the places they're studying about while earning academic credit.
-Each January students travel with photography instructor Stella Johnson to Oaxaca, Mexico, to document village life.
-Professors Kristina Lamour-Sansone, Anne Pluto, and Mary Dockray-Miller take students to London for graphic design and theater study, and in June 2014 Professor Nancy Jo Cardillo and graduate student Helen Joseph will lead an expressive arts therapy camp for primary school teachers and their students in LaVallee, Haiti.
+Our faculty offers students the opportunity to visit the places they're studying about while earning academic credit.
+In January 2016, a large group including undergraduates from LUCAD and CLAS, graduate students, student auditors, faculty, and administrators, studied sociological observation and animation in Japan.
+Also in January, students travel with photography instructor Stella Johnson to Oaxaca, Mexico, to document village life.
+In 2015, Dr. Summer Clark and island expert Christine Bennett led a global and comparative education course in South Andros, Bahamas.
+Professors Kristina Lamour-Sansone, Anne Pluto, and Mary Dockray-Miller offer courses in graphic design and theater study in London, and Dr. Stuart Steck teaches in Paris (see below).
+During the summer, Lesley graduate Helen Joseph conducts an expressive arts therapy summer camp for primary school teachers and their students in LaVallee, Haiti.

 about in class and from books.
-While in Paris, she and her classmates visited museums and
+While there, she visited museums and

 monuments, explored small